wavebeem/wavebeem.com/src/blog/2020-11-29-adventures-in-degoogling.md

 I am leaning towards using my new **Synology NAS** for storage, and possibly cloud backup in the future.
 But I am very disappointed with the quality of the Android apps so far.

-Edit: I am switching back to **Google Drive** because I can save money since I'm already using Google Photos.
+Edit: I am switching back to **Dropbox** because it works well, it is the primary product of a major company, and I already have a year subscription pre-paid.

 ## Google Photos